gin66/tokio-socks5/README.md

 The first four make use of a tun- or tap-device.
 Thus root is needed on client and server, which is IMHO a drawback.

 ## Requirements
-* R01 Several clients connect to several servers
-* R02 The servers are assumed to have good internet connection
-* R03 List of static servers (IP/port)
-* R04 Servers and their IPs can be extended dynamically
-* R05 Server inform each other about client's IP
-* R06 Servers and clients are uniquely numbered
-* R07 Client decide server for internet access for one site
-* R08 Client uses same server for selected site for whole session
-* R09 Client uses socks protocol in order to avoid tcp-over-tcp problem
-* R10 Server/Client keeps tcp connections alive
-* R11 Client uses one cache per server
-* R12 Out of band messages supported
-* R13 Client requests messages to be sent/resent
-* R14 Client-Server communication uses encryption
-* R15 Encryption uses static shared key (no session authentication protocol)
-* R16 Client-Server communication is pluggable for protocols
-* R16.1 Protocol TCP
-* R16.2 Protocol UCP
-* R16.3 Protocol KCP
-* R17 Client asks server for their connection time to a site
-* R18 Client/server round trip is measured
-* R19 Server informs client about client's IP/Port connections
-* R20 Server communicates only, if minimum one client is connected
-* R21 Each server keeps persistent tcp-connection to static servers
-* R22 Each server maintains database of servers/clients
-* R23 Each server keeps cache of client messages
-* R24 Encryption of header with watermarking
-* R25 Client acts as socks server for local/direct connections
-* R26 Server-Client together implement socks5-proxy
-* R27 Language should be rust (for performance reasons)
-* R28 Portion of traffic from client to server will be always sent to other servers
-* R29 Server intercommunication happens on new client connect
-* R30 Server maintains one cache per client
-* R31 Autoupdate of all Servers triggered by client informing about latest SW
-* R32 SW distribution via github
-* R33 If a server dies, all connections are dropped
+* [ ] R01 Several clients connect to several servers
+* [ ] R02 The servers are assumed to have good internet connection
+* [ ] R03 List of static servers (IP/port)
+* [ ] R04 Servers and their IPs can be extended dynamically
+* [ ] R05 Server inform each other about client's IP
+* [ ] R06 Servers and clients are uniquely numbered
+* [ ] R07 Client decide server for internet access for one site
+* [ ] R08 Client uses same server for selected site for whole session
+* [ ] R09 Client uses socks protocol in order to avoid tcp-over-tcp problem
+* [ ] R10 Server/Client keeps tcp connections alive
+* [ ] R11 Client uses one cache per server
+* [ ] R12 Out of band messages supported
+* [ ] R13 Client requests messages to be sent/resent
+* [ ] R14 Client-Server communication uses encryption
+* [ ] R15 Encryption uses static shared key (no session authentication protocol)
+* [ ] R16 Client-Server communication is pluggable for protocols
+* [ ] R16.1 Protocol TCP
+* [ ] R16.2 Protocol UCP
+* [ ] R16.3 Protocol KCP
+* [ ] R17 Client asks server for their connection time to a site
+* [ ] R18 Client/server round trip is measured
+* [ ] R19 Server informs client about client's IP/Port connections
+* [ ] R20 Server communicates only, if minimum one client is connected
+* [ ] R21 Each server keeps persistent tcp-connection to static servers
+* [ ] R22 Each server maintains database of servers/clients
+* [ ] R23 Each server keeps cache of client messages
+* [ ] R24 Encryption of header with watermarking
+* [ ] R25 Client acts as socks server for local/direct connections
+* [ ] R26 Server-Client together implement socks5-proxy
+* [ ] R27 Language should be rust (for performance reasons)
+* [ ] R28 Portion of traffic from client to server will be always sent to other servers
+* [ ] R29 Server intercommunication happens on new client connect
+* [ ] R30 Server maintains one cache per client
+* [ ] R31 Autoupdate of all Servers triggered by client informing about latest SW
+* [ ] R32 SW distribution via github
+* [ ] R33 If a server dies, all connections are dropped
+* [ ] R34 Every client and server uses a unique ID from 0 to 255
+* [ ] R35 Shared key and configuration stored in configuration file

 ## Usage - OUTDATED